The Variants

-The Variants is an American web series comedy about four employees who work in comic retail.
+The Variants is an American comedy web series about four employees who work in comic retail.
 This scripted comedy has completed 28 episodes comprising three seasons.
 The Variants aired its first episode August 4, 2009 and wrapped season one in May 2010.
 Its second season began May 3 of 2011 and completed in February 2012.
 The Variants completed a successful Kickstarter campaign on May 29, 2012 to fund a season three.
 A promo teaser was released on August 8, 2012 to Comics Alliance in advance of the new season.
 Season three launched weekly on September 3, 2012.
 The show is filmed on location at Zeus Comics in Dallas Texas.

 While the series is available free on YouTube, Season One of The Variants was compiled on DVD in June 2011.

 Plot

 Richard and his employees handle the ins and outs of a struggling comic shop and its particular customers.
 While working retail in a unique market may offer bizarre situations, the employees have to work out a way to keep the store open through sales gimmicks and comic book artist signings.